SyaoranFox/Panta-Rhei/CONTRIBUTING.md

 # Changelogs
 ###### _(Update this section again once we finish the changelog stuff. - M3739)_

-By default any changelogs goes in the Panta Rhei changelog, you can use the Panta Rhei admin changelog by putting `DELTAVADMIN:` in a line after `:cl:`.
+By default any changelogs goes in the Euphoria changelog, you can use the Euphoria admin changelog by putting `DELTAVADMIN:` in a line after `:cl:`.

 Do not use `ADMIN:` as **it will mangle** the upstream admin changelog!